jeremiah/spdxl/README.md

 # spdxl

-This is alpha quality software.
+This is alpha quality software!

 spdxl (pronounced spud-exel) is a tool that checks source code looking for SPDX version 2.0 "tags" and produces a text-based output